ucan-wg/spec/README.md

 The only reserved ability MUST be the un-namespaced [`"*"` or "superuser"](#41-superuser), which MUST be allowed on any resource.

-### 3.2.5.3 Non-Normative Fields
+### 3.2.5.3 `nb` Non-Normative Fields

-Capabilities MAY define additional optional or required fields specific to their use case in the `ext` (field extensions) field.
-This field is OPTIONAL in the general case, but MAY be set as REQUIRED by particular capability types that require this information to validate.
+Capabilities MAY define additional optional or required fields specific to their use case in the `nb` ([nota bene](https://en.wikipedia.org/wiki/Nota_bene)) field.
+This field is OPTIONAL in the general case, but MAY be REQUIRED by particular capability types that require this information to validate.
+The `nb` field MAY contain additional caveats or other inmportant information related to specifying the capability, and MAY function as an "escape hatch" for when a use case is not fully captured by the `with` and `can` fields.

+If a validator is not able to interpret the `nb` field, it MUST reject the capability.

 #### 3.2.5.4 Examples